wp-plugins/prosperent-prosperlinks/README.txt

 4. Go to the `ProsperLinks Settings`, these are the settings that ProsperLinks uses a.)
 Add your `User ID` in the box marked User Id. b.)
 SID (Optional, used for your own tracking purposes at Prosperent. c.)
-Hoverbox (Set to true or false.
-This allows a product data flyover box to be present when a user hovers over a ProsperLink if set to true.) d.)
+Hoverbox (Enable or Disable.
+This allows a product data flyover box to be present when a user hovers over a ProsperLink if enabled.) d.)
 Underline (Set to 1 for a single underline, 2 for a double underline of the link.) e.)
 Limit (Sets the limit for the maximum number of links to be displayed on a page.
 Max is 10.)
 8. Congratulations, you now have Prosperent ProsperLinks on your WordPress site.